The Cell 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Projection of the Mind's Eye: Interview with Tarsem Singh.
+- Projection of the Mind’s Eye: Feature-length interview with Tarsem Singh.

 - Between Two Worlds: Interview with Paul Laufer.

-- Paul Laufer Illuminates: Background overview of the alternative version.
+- Paul Laufer Illuminates: Overview of the alternative version and its background.

-- Art is When You Find It: Visual essay on art references.
+- Art is When You Find It: Visual essay by Alexandra Heller-Nicholas.

-- Style as Substance: Archival interviews on Tarsem’s style.
+- Style as Substance: Reflections on Tarsem: Archival interviews with cast and crew.

 avforums review by Casimir HarlowRead review here